ULL-MFP-AET/ull-mfp-aet.github.io/tema2-expresiones-regulares-y-analisis-lexico/README.md

 ### Sticky flag "y", searching at position

+Regular expressions can have options, which are written after the closing slash.

+- The `g` option makes the expression _global_, which, among other things, causes the `replace` method to replace all instances instead of just the first.
+- The `y` option makes it sticky, which means that it will not search ahead and skip part of the string when looking for a match.

 The difference between the global and the sticky options is that, when sticky is enabled, the match will succeed only if it starts directly at `lastIndex`, whereas with global, it will search ahead for a position where a match can start.

 ```js